HIV, Vitamins and Supplements

 Table of Contents

 Vitamins, minerals, and antioxidants are called micronutrients.
 Even though the body only needs small amounts, micronutrients are essential for good health.
 Our bodies use them in the different chemical reactions our cells go through as part of the body's normal functions.
 While some people get the nutrients they need through a healthy, balanced diet, many people living with HIV (HIV+) need more micronutrients to help heal cells damaged by the virus and support the immune system.
-Several studies have shown that taking micronutrient supplements can help keep HIV+ people healthier longer.
+Several studies have shown that taking micronutrient supplements can help keep people living with HIV healthier longer.

 Vitamins generally fall into one of two categories: (1) fat-soluble, or those that dissolve in fats, and (2) water-soluble, or those that dissolve in water.